hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * The code for assisting the DSCC API calls.
 * The documentation for this DSCC client library derived from the API spec.
-* Test codes that can be used to validate the operation of this client library.
+* Some test codes that can be used to validate the operation of this client library.
 * Examples of every endpoint available in the README.md
-* Required python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK
+* The required python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK

 For instance, take a look at the README file of this repository which has the following info.